Angular Material Form Controls, Form Field and Input Examples

 </mat-form-field>

-If you don’t want to waste your time design your own front-end or your budget to spend by hiring a web designer then Angular Templates is the best place to go.
+If you don’t want to waste your time designing your own front-end or your budget to spend by hiring a web designer, then Angular Templates is the best place to go.
 So, speed up your front-end web development with premium Angular templates.
 Choose your template for your front-end project here.

-That just the basic.
+That's just the basics.
 If you need more deep learning about MEAN Stack, Angular, and Node.js, you can take the following cheap course:

 Thanks!